jan3dev/aqua-test-scripts/full_regression_tests/marketplace_integrartions__full_regresssion.md

 ### Meld (Testnet ✅)
 - [ ] Launch Meld
-- [ ] verify it launches in Aqua in both mainnet and testnet
+- [ ] Verify it launches in Aqua in mainnet
+- [ ] Verify it launches in Aqua intestnet
 - [ ] All Regions

 ### Beaver (Testnet ✅)